wavefrontHQ/help/log_alerts.md

 * The number of times an alert fired.
 * When the alert was last updated.

-You can filter the alerts based on the severity or use a search you saved.
+You can filter the alerts based on the alert state, severity, or use a search you saved.